Nurse Sandie Peggie wins harassment claim against NHS Fife

 The judgment said there was no evidence of a “conspiracy” against Ms Peggie, or that Dr Upton had deleted phone notes as alleged.

-It also found there was no “group disadvantage” to female staff, as it calculated that around 6% of female workers shared Ms Peggie’s views, and that “on the contrary, several of them supported the second respondent doing so”.
+It also found there was no “group disadvantage” to female staff, as it calculated that about 6% of female workers shared Ms Peggie’s views.

 However it said that the internal investigation “should have been conducted far more quickly”.